 After submitting your enrolment application in Studielink, you will receive an email with your UvanetID.
 Follow the instructions in the email to activate your ID as you will need it to complete your UvA application.

 Please note that, after submitting your enrolment application in Studielink, it will take approximately 48 hours before you receive your UvAnetID.
 So make sure you register in Studielink well in advance so you do not miss the application deadline (see step 1).

 After (conditional) admission:

 After submitting your enrolment application in Studielink you will receive an email with your UvAnetID.
 You can use this to log in to the Enrolment Checklist, which is where you sign up for for UvA Matching.

 6. Attend introduction day

-In the week before the start of the programme, you will need to attend the compulsory Introduction Day.
-On this day you will receive all relevant programme information to make a good start.
-We will send you more detailed information about the Introduction Day in July.
+In the week before the start of the Bachelor, you are invited to attend our Introduction Day.
+On this day you will receive relevant programme specific information, meet peers and explore the campus to make a good start.
+The next Introduction Day for this Bachelor will take place on Tuesday 27 August 2024.
+After applying for this Bachelor, you can expect more detailed information about the Introduction Day in July 2024.

 7. Request student ID card

 A student ID card is a personal card which serves as proof of identity for examinations or borrowing library books.
 You will receive instructions on how to request your student ID card.